NJCVC – Frequently Asked Questions

 This bill is something that we have to watch closely.
 At this time, NJCVC is advocating for concerned citizens to express their concerns about this bill to their local legislators.
 Please JOIN NJCVC to be connected with other activists in your area.
 Additional information on this vaccination can be found HERE.

 Yes.
 The schedule of recommended vaccines has increased over the past few decades.
 In 1960 it was recommended that people receive 5 doses of vaccines.
-In the 1980s it rose to 24 doses and now, in 2020, the CDC recommends over 72 doses of vaccine before the age of 18 years.
-Download this flyer to share.
+In the 1980s it rose to 24 doses.
+You can find the current 2024 of the CDC recommended doses here.